We are researchers with a solid

 Why the name 'Morphostate'?

 The notion of morph (from greek μορφη for form) extends beyond static geometry to encompass system dynamics.
 In complex systems, form and state are inseparably linked: the visible appearance (morph) emerges from the underlying conditions and interactions that define a system’s state.
-Changes in state manifest as transformations of form, a process often described as “morphing”, or dynamic transitions.
+Changes in state manifest as transformations of form, a process sometimes described as “morphing”, in case of smooth dynamic transitions.

-Our work centers on the conception and implementation of innovative ideas and solutions to complex, interdisciplinary problems in research, as well as in applied and industrial science.
+Our work centers on the conception and implementation of innovative ideas and solutions and on the refinement, optimization, and adaptation of existing methodologies and approaches to address also complex, interdisciplinary problems in research, applied science and practical production.

-Examples include applied scientific domains such as medical diagnostics, environmental modeling, and materials science, and industrial areas such as pharmaceutical development, manufacturing optimization, and automated quality control.
+Examples include applied scientific domains such as medical diagnostics, environmental modeling, and materials science, as well as areas such as pharmaceutical development, manufacturing optimization, and automated quality control.

 In recent years, we have focused extensively on AI algorithms, with particular emphasis on the trustworthiness, reproducibility, and explainability of results.